 Almost all Apple devices introduced after 2011 support FaceTime, though availability is limited by your region and iOS version.
 FaceTime also supports group audio and video calls with up to 32 people.
 Apple announced this functionality in June 2018 starting with iOS 12 and macOS Mojave.

 FaceTime is a core element of the macOS and iOS ecosystems, offering solid video-telephony and even social networking features that Apple has baked in.
-However, you, as a Windows user, have several choices comes to video communication services.
+However, you, as a Windows user, have several choices that come to video communication services.